If there’s one thing I’ve noticed about successful recruiters, it’s that they tend to be super organised. Disciplined too.

 From within LinkedIn Contacts you can track your activity with those candidates (or clients), plus set yourself reminders for when you should next contact them.
 So it’s also great as a candidate relationship management tool.
 The potential is immense for any recruiter wanting to more proactively source candidates in the future.
 It’d take a whole post just to do this one tool justice, but for more on what it can do I direct you to Irina Shamaeva’s excellent blog post.

 A lot of the current media focus has understandably been on the visible side of what can be achieved with social media.
 How to engage, how to interact, whose messages are being best received and so on.
 Hopefully with this article I’ve awoken you to the fact that there’s a whole other side to social networking.
-A side that – through preparation and organisation now – can position you to proactively source candidates in the coming months.
+A side that – through preparation and organization now – can position you to proactively source candidates in the coming months.
 Good luck – and please feel free to share your experiences and feedback via the comments field below.